kstawiski/miRNAselector/README.md

 ### R package:

-We recommend installing the package in own Anaconda enviorment:
+1. Installing the package in own Anaconda enviorment:

+Use e.g. `conda create -n mirnaselector` and `conda activate mirnaselector` to set up your enviorment.

 ```
 conda update --all